The threat from cyber crime

 As well as disrupting the current generation of cyber criminals we also want to prevent young people from slipping into cyber crime.
-Our #CyberChoices campaign encouraged parents of young people with cyber skills to talk to them about their ambitions and the opportunities to use their skills positively.
+Our Cyber Choices programme helps them make informed choices and encourages them to use their cyber skills in a legal way.

 How you can help

 Protect yourself by securing your accounts, data and devices:

 - Protect your accounts by using a strong and different password for your email using three random words and by turning on 2-step verification.
 Follow Cyber Aware advice

 - Protect your information when using social media

 - Select online providers and retailers which offer good protection for you and your data/information